 How long should a hot tub cover last?

 With correct care and maintenance, covers typically last from 5-7 years.
-Periodic cleaning and protecting the cover with the right products goes a long way to extending its life.
+Periodic cleaning and protecting the cover with the right products goes a long way toward extending its life.

 High sanitizer levels like bromine, chlorine, and ozone attack the insulating core vapor barrier, reducing its effectiveness.
 Ultimately, this vapor barrier breakdown leads to water intrusion of the foam, at which point cover replacement is the only option.